Exponential ergodicity for Markov processes with random switching: Constant jump rates

-and inequality \eqref{eq:lyap-pondere} does not hold. \end{Rq} We now show that if Assumption \ref{hyp:Lyap} holds and the mean of $(\lambda(i))_{i\in F}$ is positive, then $\mathbf{X}$ admits a Lyapunov function.
-As in \cite{MLMZ-Quant}, this result comes from the following lemma:
+We now show that if Assumption~\ref{hyp:Lyap} holds and the mean of $(\lambda(i))_{i\in F}$ is positive, then $\mathbf{X}$ admits a Lyapunov function.
+As in \cite{MLMZ-Quant}, this result is obtained as a consequence of the following lemma:

-\begin{lem} Let $(K_t)$ be a continuous time Markov chain on a finite set $S$, and assume that it is irreducible and positive recurrent with invariant measure $\nu_K$.
-If $\alpha \colon S \to \R$ is a function verifying
+\begin{lem} Let $(K_t)_{t \ge0}$ be a continuous-time Markov chain on a finite set $S$, and assume that it is irreducible and positive recurrent with invariant measure $\nu_K$.
+If $\alpha\dvtx S \to\R$ is a function verifying

-then there exist $C,c,\eta>0$ and $p\in (0,1]$ such that
+then there exist $C,c,\eta>0$ and $p\in(0,1]$ such that